savva-k/testing-spring-boot-applications-demystified-workshop/.devcontainer/README.md

 1. Check the terminal output during container creation for errors
 2. Try running the setup script manually: `.devcontainer/setup.sh`
 3. Ensure Docker is running properly by executing `docker ps`
-4. For TestContainers issues, check the Docker socket is correctly mounted
+4. For Testcontainers issues, check the Docker socket is correctly mounted